-The P2P Foundation is a not-for-profit organization registered in the Netherlands, and our dedicated research hub called P2P Lab is located in Ioannina, Greece.
-Beyond these, the network that has grown around the P2P Foundation extends worldwide, including groups and individuals.
+The P2P Foundation is a not-for-profit organization registered in the Netherlands.
+Beyond this, the network that has grown around the P2P Foundation extends worldwide, including groups and individuals.
 We actively encourage these relationships and contributions.
 People who identify with the principles of P2P are encouraged to participate in our knowledge commons, and to add their voices to the P2P Foundation network.
 This network also includes emergent affinity groups with sister initiatives such as the Commons Strategies Group, Commons Network, Remix the Commons, the European Commons Assembly and others.

 People regularly ask us how they can express their relationship to the P2P Foundation.
 To satisfy this request, our founder and core team have discussed and agreed on the following terms that describe the roles that we presently use and observe others using.